IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Ideas: Banners, the Couch, Bannerlord=collection of banners, Spectre homing bullets/projectiles, Fist of Moonlord, Tech weapons have an "overclock" mechanic that changes up their gameplay while active, spider queen can melt normal generated blocks (dirt and so)
-Cruciatus, Charon's Ferry, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Gunnarang, Prism Banishee drops and Aurora drops, Aura Borealis
+Cruciatus, Charon's Ferry, Overwatch (Null Watcher), Torch God's Summon, Orge baseball bat, Fly Gun, Gunnarang, Prism Banishee drops and Aurora drops, Aura Borealis, Power Tools?

 -Add Hellion Army progress Bar

 Changelog:

+3.500-(12/29/20)-Patch 10:

+--Added:

+-Rusty Gear: Rusted Bulwark, Rusty Rifle

+--Changed:

+-With the introduction of 4-clip revolver weapons, the system has changed: swapping to a weapon with a different clip size forces a reload before you can use it

+-Flail-O-Nades is now a trap weapon

+-The Gunarang now properly eats your ammo as it shoots it (and throwing the gun does not)

+-Luminite Wraith's Desert Spirits should no longer do contact damage

+-A speed cap on Jab-lin stab rate

+-Reworked Sword of a Thousand Truths: larger sprite hitbox, 10 less damage

+-Buffed Glass Sword: increased damage by 1

+-Nerfed Guerrilla Pistol: Knockback reduced

+-Nerfed Magishield: Blocking with the shield now throws the player back if they consume the damage with their mana, even if they are knockback immune

+-Refactored and improved a bit more of the code

+--Fixed:

+-Jab-lin effects doing no damage on melee

+-Revolvers bugging out and seemingly jamming, I hope

 3.510-(12/29/20)-Hot Fix #14: